Nirre23/Data_Modelling/exercises/exercise_0.md

 e) Cardinality refers to the number of instances of one entity that can or must be associated with each instance of another entity in a relationship.
 In database design and ERDs, cardinality defines the number of occurences of on entity in relation to another.
 Understanding cardinality is crucial for definging relationships in a database.

+f)
+Conceptual data modeling to identift entities and relationships.
+Logical data modeling to refine the conceptual model by defining attributes, keys, normalization rules while remaining independent of  a specific database system.
+Physical data modeling to create a database schema including tables, indexes, constrains and data types, tailored to a specific database system eg  postgreSQL or MySQL.

+- RDBMS	- RElational database management system
+- relational model - A way of structuring data using tables, rows and columns
+- conceptual model- a high level data model to show entities and relationships
+- logical model	- A detailed representation of data structures and relationships
+- physical model	- The actual implementation of a database on a system.
+- ERD - A diagram that visually displays the entites and their relationships.
+- data modeling	- The process of designing a database structure.
+- data integrity	- Ensuring accuracy and reliabillity of data.
+- data consistency	- Maintaining uniform and valid data acoss  the database -field - single piece of data in a column.
+- attribute	- a property or characteristic of an entity
+- data type	- the kind of data stored in a field (eg. INT,VARCHAR)
+- tuple	- A single row in a relational table
+- data redundancy	Unnecessary duplicates of data in a database
+- transaction	- A sequence of database operations that must be completed together.
+- cardinality	-  The number of relationships between entities
+- one-to-one	 A relationship where one entity is linked to only one other entity
+- one-to-many- a relationship where one entity is linked to multiple entities.